Logo

 Submit

-We explore the difference between the two types of herpes virus, their symptoms, prognosis, and how to get treatment.
+Below, we explain the differences between the two types of herpes virus, their symptoms, diagnosis, and treatment options.

 HSV-1 vs. HSV-2